lsolesen/minimal-mistakes/docs/_docs/05-configuration.md

 If you add `comments: false` to a post's YAML Front Matter it will override the default and disable comments for just that post.

 **Note:** Comments are disabled in `development`.
-To enable when testing/building locally be sure to set `JEKYLL_ENV=production` to [force the environment](http://jekyllrb.com/docs/configuration/#specifying-a-jekyll-environment-at-build-time) to production.
+To enable when testing/building locally be sure to set `ELEVENTY_ENV=production` to [force the environment](https://www.11ty.dev/docs/environment-vars/) to production.
 {: .notice--info}

 #### Disqus

 To use Disqus you'll need to create an account and [shortname](https://help.disqus.com/customer/portal/articles/466208-what-s-a-shortname-).
-Once you have both update `_config.yml` to:
+Once you have both update `_data/site.yml` to:

 ```yaml
 comments: